ni/niveristand-custom-device-handbook/docs/express/Framework_Overview.md

 ## Custom Device Express Framework Overview

 The **Express** framework is an enhanced development model for VeriStand custom devices.
-Instead of hand-coding every configuration VI, engine VI, and scripting class, you describe your device once in an XML definition file.
-The framework generates all the repetitive parts from that description, so you can focus on the hardware-specific logic that is unique to your device.
+Instead of hand-coding every System Explorer UI page VIs, configuration VIs, engine VIs, and scripting APIs, you define your device once in an XML definition file.
+The framework generates all the repetitive parts from that definition, so you can focus on the logic that is unique to your Custom Device.

 ---

-### The Express development workflow
+### The Express framework development workflow

 ```
-1. Plan  ──► Design device hierarchy, channels, properties, and sections
+1. Plan  ──► Design Custom Device hierarchy, channels, waveforms, sections and properties
                │
                ▼
 2. Define ──► Author the Custom Device Definition XML
-              (use the wizard's built-in XML Editor or a text editor)
+              (use the wizard's built-in XML Editor)
                │
                ▼
 3. Generate ──► Run the Express Wizard
                Creates the LabVIEW project + C# scripting API project
-               Runs api-gen.exe to build the scripting API DLL
+               Builds the scripting API DLL, LabVIEW PPLs
                Opens the LabVIEW project
                │
                ▼
-4. Implement ──► Add device-specific logic to the user-editable engine VIs
+4. Implement ──► Add Custom Device specific logic to the user-editable engine VIs
-                (all auto-generated files are hands-off)
                │
                ▼
-5. Build ──► Build the LabVIEW project to produce the finished device folder
+5. Build ──► Build the LabVIEW project to produce the finished Custom Device Builds folder
                │
                ▼
-6. Deploy ──► Copy the finished device folder to the VeriStand Custom Devices directory
+6. Deploy ──► Copy the finished Custom Device folder present inside Builds folder to the VeriStand Custom Devices directory
 ```

 ---